sockets

 • tracking mentions by other Instagram users.

-At the same time, the API doesn’t support access to ads, insights, and tagging.
+The API, however, doesn’t support access to ads, insights, and tagging.

-The X and X Ads APIs from former Twitter allow you to interact with X audience and promote products on the platform from your app.
+The X and X Ads APIs from the former Twitter allow you to interact with X audience and promote products on the platform from your app.
 Among other things, you can

 • pull ad analytics,